notadd/nt-module-user/package/README.md

 export class AppModule { }
 ```

-#### Authentication function, using the `validateUser` method of the `AuthenticationService` class in the graphql context, and passing the authenticated user to the context
+#### Authentication function, using the `validateUser` method of the `AuthService` class in the graphql context, and passing the authenticated user to the context

 `GraphQLJSON` is used to handle the `JSON` scalar type in graphql, you need to install `graphql-type-json` additionally, and then configure it into the resolvers option.